I enjoy sharing tips, reviews, and experiences on a variety of subjects. Hopefully, you will find them interesting and helpful!

 Flies are a common summer nuisance.
-They can find their way into your house through open windows, tears in screen doors, fruit from the store.
+They find their way into your house through open windows, tears in screen doors, or fruit from the store.

-Once inside, they can multiply quickly and seem to take over everything.
+Once inside, they seem to multiply quickly and take over.
 Getting rid of them can mean taking every piece of trash outside every day, cleaning your sink with bleach after each use, and keeping every bit of food tightly locked up.
 You may even turn to harsh chemicals and sticky fly traps.

 Luckily, there are some simple solutions you can try with materials you have around your house before turning your life upside down to rid yourself of pests.
-Below are three homemade fly traps to try.
+Below are three homemade solutions to try.

 How to Make a Bottle Fly Trap at Home

 You most likely have all the supplies to make a homemade bottle fly trap on hand.
 All you need are: